Florida Workers Compensation Insurance Frequent Questions

 Unfortunately, YES!!!
 If you have current coverage do everything you can to keep it in place because it can be very difficult especially for construction class policies to be purchased if there is a lapse in coverage.
-You may be able to change insurance companies without a lapse but once there is a lapse its an automatic decline for many insurance companies.
+You may be able to change insurance companies without a lapse but once there is a lapse it’s an automatic decline for many insurance companies.

 It may be very difficult to find coverage.
 The laws that govern Workers Compensation policies are written to be very broad and generally favor the injured individual, as they go up the ladder looking for coverage (e.g. employee of subcontractor gets hurt, goes to his boss who does not have the coverage in place, so then the subcontractors employee goes to the general contractors policy looking for coverage).

-Most private insurance companies dont want to write businesses with more than 10% subcontractors and want those subcontractors to be insured.
+Most private insurance companies don’t want to write businesses with more than 10% subcontractors and want those subcontractors to be insured.
 The reason is simply claims.
-A 1099 Employee is not really an employee at all, but seen as an independant contractor.
+A 1099 Employee is not really an employee at all, but seen as an independent contractor.
 The only individuals/corporations receiving a 1099 should be independent contractors and they cannot be supervised (that is one of the tenants of being an independent contractor).
 Claims experience has shown that uninsured independent contractors create complicated and expensive claims and so insurance companies avoid them as much as possible.

 If you would like to discuss the specifics of your situation feel free to contact our office.

-Im not sure I fully understand your question but I will attempt to answer it assuming that by property owner you mean the owner of a location where you are doing some work for a client and by have to have workers comp you mean the statutory requirements to purchase the coverage.
+I’m not sure I fully understand your question but I will attempt to answer it assuming that by property owner you mean the owner of a location where you are doing some work for a client and by have to have workers comp you mean the statutory requirements to purchase the coverage.
 The statutory requirements only discuss when a business must by workers compensation NOT when a business becomes liable for its employees (or subcontractors).
 A business is ALWAYS liable for its employees (or subcontractors) regardless of the requirement to buy the coverage.
 E.g. a retail store has one owner and two sales reps, though they are not required by law to carrier workers compensation (non-construction business must carry the coverage with 4 or more owners/employees) the owner of the store would still be liable if a stock shelf fell and hurt one of the sales reps.
 This is why some property owners require that anyone doing work on their property carry the coverage even if they are not required to.

 In any construction business (carpentry would be considered construction) the statutory requirement to purchase coverage is with the first employee.
 A lot of small businesses believe they can get around this requirement by paying individuals that are performing work with them as 1099.
 Unfortunately that is not the measure used by the Florida Department of Labor to define an independent contractor.
 So sometimes these individuals are still considered statutory employees.
 This means that they are employees as far as the state is concerned but they are being paid as independent contractors.
 Statutory employees are treated as regular employees in the workers compensation statutes.
-This is another reason why some property owners require that businesses have the coverage as they dont want to be responsible for the possibility of statutory employees.
+This is another reason why some property owners require that businesses have the coverage as they don’t want to be responsible for the possibility of statutory employees.

 In conclusion, the property owner may ask that you carry the coverage because though you may not be legally required to purchase it, that does not alleviate the possibility of having an accident that would eventually become the responsibility of the property owner if there is no coverage in place.